Functions are blocks of code that perform a specific task and can be reused in different parts of a program.

 In the example, we called the function passing 3 and 5 as arguments.
 We could call it with any other numbers, which allows our function to be reusable.

-Parameters are the variables that the function defines.
+Parameters are the variables defined by the function.
 In the example a and b

-On the other hand, arguments are the concrete values that we pass to the function in an invocation.
+On the other hand, arguments are the specific values we pass to the function in an invocation.
 In the example 3 and 5

-But don’t worry too much about this detail
+But don’t stress too much about this detail

 Return values